-The scorecard in this rating methodology is a relatively simple tool focused on indicators for relative credit strength.
+The scorecard in this rating methodology is a relatively simple reference tool that can be used in most cases to approximate credit profiles of companies in this sector and to explain, in summary form, many of the factors that are generally most important in assigning ratings to these companies.
 Credit loss and recovery considerations, which are typically more important as an issuer gets closer to default, may not be fully captured in the scorecard.
 The scorecard is also limited by its upper and lower bounds, causing scorecard-indicated outcomes to be less likely to align with ratings for issuers at the upper and lower ends of the rating scale.